 - Increases circulation

-- Stimulates collagen production, reducing fine lines and wrinkles
+- Improves elasticity and stimulates collagen production, reducing fine lines and wrinkles

 - Releases muscle tension in the face

 - Temporarily lifts skin

 There’s a host of reasons why taking time to massage your face is worth it for your mental health, not only your skin.
 Studies have suggested that facial massage has strong effects on stress alleviation, or psychological relaxation.
 For other potential benefits, like collagen production, I needed some help from an expert understanding.